ExchangeUnion/docs/User Guide.md

 Raiden currently requires direct channels with trading partners to swap reliably.
 We have a temporary check in place, that discards raiden-related orders (all pairs which include WETH, DAI...), if `xud` can't find a direct channel to the trading partner.
 You can switch this check off by setting `raidenDirectChannelChecks=false` in your `xud.conf`.
 Before you do that, read [this explainer of the issue](https://github.com/ExchangeUnion/xud/issues/1068).

-## Other useful things
+## Report

+Please report issues you encounter by running `report` from within `xud ctl`.

+## Tips 'n Tricks

-* Unfortunately docker doesnt play nice with VPN's.
-We'll fix that in future, for the time being please disconnect VPNs running directly on your system.
+* Docker doesnt play nice with VPN's.
+We'll try to fix that in future, for the time being please disconnect VPNs running directly on your system.
 * We placed `xud` & `lnd` behind TOR on default, which improves privacy and does away with the need to open ports
 * `xud ctl` allows to use an underlying client's cli:
 ```bash